 The Campari cocktail is one of the best drinks to feature the distinctive Italian aperitif in all its glory.
-It's an excellent choice to serve before a meal, whether it's a casual weeknight or a dinner party.
+It's an excellent choice to serve before dinner.

 This recipe is among the most Campari-forward cocktails you can mix up because the aperitif's bitter flavor dominates the drink.
 Vodka is added as a backup for a bit of unflavored dilution, while the bitters are a nice accent that helps maintain the drink's balance.